 - The Australian Maritime Safety Authority leases a small section on Russell Island for the operation of the light station.

 - Normanby, Mabel and Round Islands (together with High Island) form the Frankland Group National Park.
-For more information go the Environmental Protection Agency website.
+For more information go the Department of National Parks, Recreation, Sports and Racing website.

 - A No Structures Policy (NSP) is also in place over the Frankland Islands Sector.
 The objective of the NSP is to ensure that the area remains in a natural state, largely unaltered by human works and free from structures and permanently moored facilities (for example, glass bottom boat), except for approved vessel moorings, facility for research or management and navigation markers.Refer to permit information bulletin.